vakho10/fruit-spinner/README.md

-# fruit-spinner
+# Fruit Spinner
-Spinner that suggests which fruit to eat
+Spinner that suggests which fruit to eat.